MarcL/marclittlemore.com/src/posts/2021-01-16-beginners-guide-to-note-taking-with-obsidian.md

 ---
-title:  "A beginner's guide to note taking with Obsidian"
+title:  "A beginner's guide to note taking using Obsidian"
 subtitle: "Learn to build your second brain using Obsidian"
 permalink: /beginners-guide-note-taking-obsidian/
 headerImage: /images/banners/second-brain-note-taking-obsidian.jpg